w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ## XCMs are XCVM Programs

-A cross consensus message (XCM) is just a program that runs on the `XCVM`: in other words, one or more XCM instructions that are executed by the `xcm-executor`.
-To learn more about the XCVM and the XCM format, see the latest
+A cross consensus message (XCM) is just a program that runs on the `XCVM`: in other words, one or more XCM instructions that are executed by an XCVM implementation, such as the `xcm-executor`.
+To learn more about the XCVM and the
+XCM format, see the latest
 [blog post on XCM v3](https://medium.com/polkadot-network/xcm-part-iii-execution-and-error-management-ceb8155dd166) by Dr. Gavin Wood.